Albert Henry Spencer: Early life

 Spencer was born in Balmain, New South Wales on 8 March 1886.
-His parents were Henry Spencer, a labourer and formerly of Denmark) and Alice Jane (née Prynne).
+His parents were Henry Spencer, a labourer who had been born Henrik Bertelsen in Denmark, and Alice Jane (née Prynne).

 His father died when Bert (as he was always known to his family and friends) was just two years old, leaving the family in straitened circumstances.
 He attended Waverley Superior Public School where a sympathetic teacher and a class reader were to inspire in him a life-long love of poetry and especially of the Romantic poets.
 His mother worked hard to keep the family together but at the age of 14, Bert was forced to leave school to work as a boot-clicker (cutting out the uppers of boots).

 Angus & Robertson, Sydney

 Eight months later, he joined the booksellers and publishers Angus & Robertson as an errand boy.
 One of his regular tasks at this time was to deliver books by cab to various customers including David Scott Mitchell, whose collection would later become the basis for the Mitchell Library.
 Between 1900 and 1922 he was trained in the bookselling trade by "that formidable trio of booksellers", George Robertson and his employees Frederick Wymark and Jim Tyrrell.
 He became an expert in book-related Australiana and was made the head of Angus & Robertson's secondhand book department.
 During this period he became a "friend and confidant" of book collectors such as the businessman, collector and benefactor (Sir) William Dixson and the lawyer, judge, book collector, and author (Sir) John Ferguson.